UNITED STATES

 We may submit applications to receive grant funding from governmental and non-governmental entities.
 We account for grants by analogizing to the grant accounting model under IAS 20, Accounting for Government Grants and Disclosure of Government Assistance (“IAS 20”).
 We recognize grant funding without conditions or continuing performance obligations, including certain research and development tax credits, as other income in the condensed consolidated statements of operations and comprehensive loss.
 We accrue certain research and development tax credits receivable in other current assets (see Note 4) in an amount equal to the qualifying expenses incurred in each period multiplied by the applicable reimbursement percentage and we recognize other income in the condensed consolidated statements of operations and comprehensive loss.
 After submission of our tax returns, we receive a cash refund of certain research and development tax credits and relieve the receivable.

 We recognize grant funding with conditions or continuing performance obligations as a reduction in research and development expenses in the period during which the related qualifying expenses are incurred and as the conditions or performance obligations are fulfilled.
 Any amount received in advance of fulfilling such conditions or performance obligations is recorded in accrued liabilities (see Note 6) if the conditions or performance obligations are expected to be met within the next twelve months.
-We recognized grant funding of $
+We recognized grant funding as a reduction of research and development expenses of $

 Foreign Currency Translation and Transactions

-Our functional currency is the U.S. dollar.
-Clene Australia determined its functional currency to be the Australian dollar and Clene Netherlands determined its functional currency to be the Euro.
-We use the U.S. dollar as our reporting currency for the condensed consolidated financial statements.
-The results of our non-U.S. dollar based functional currency operations are translated to U.S. dollars at the average exchange rates during the period.
-Our assets and liabilities are translated using the current exchange rate as of the balance sheet date and stockholders’ equity is translated using historical rates.
-Adjustments resulting from the translation of the condensed consolidated financial statements of our foreign functional currency subsidiaries into U.S. dollars are excluded from the determination of net loss and are accumulated in a separate component of stockholders’ equity.
+Our functional and reporting currency is the U.S. dollar (“USD”).
+Clene Australia and Clene Netherlands determined their functional currencies to be the Australian dollar and Euro, respectively.
+The results of our foreign currency operations are translated into USD at the average exchange rates during the period, assets and liabilities are translated using the exchange rate as of the balance sheet date, and stockholders’ equity (deficit) is translated using historical rates.
+Adjustments from the translation of the results of our foreign currency operations are excluded from net loss and are accumulated in a separate component of stockholders’ equity (deficit).
 We also incur foreign exchange transaction gains and losses for purchases denominated in foreign currencies.
 Foreign exchange transaction gains and losses are included in other income (expense), net, as incurred.

 Comprehensive Loss

-Comprehensive loss includes net loss as well as other changes in stockholders’ equity that result from transactions and economic events other than those with stockholders.
-The only elements of other comprehensive loss in any periods presented were translation of foreign currency denominated balances of Clene Australia and Clene Netherlands to U.S. dollars for consolidation and unrealized gain (loss) on available-for-sale securities.
+Comprehensive loss includes net loss as well as other changes in stockholders’ equity (deficit) that result from transactions and economic events other than those with stockholders.
+The only elements of other comprehensive loss in any periods presented were the translation of foreign currency denominated balances of Clene Australia and Clene Netherlands to USD for consolidation and our unrealized gain (loss) on available-for-sale securities.

 Segment Information